soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 ['abc', '1', '', '-', 'def', '2', '', ' ', '', '--', '', ' ', 'ghi', '123', '', '.', '', ' ', 'jkl', ' ', '', '2', '', ' ', '', '30', '', ' ', 'mno', '.', '']
 ```

 `pattern1` is designed to split the text at punctuation characters (commas, periods, colons, semicolons, question marks, exclamation etc.) or whitespace characters (`\s` includes spaces, tabs, newlines, etc.). `pattern1` splits the text on three types of occurrences which are `--` (a double hyphen) or any characters from the character group or any form of whitespace.
 Note the special (`|`) symbol which means logical OR operation.
 The bracket (`[...]`) is defining a character class meaning that any characters withing the bracket will be matched for creating the groups.
 When it starts scanning the characters, the moment it finds `pattern1` then it will pause to split the expression, captures the group and resumes scanning thereafter.
 Empty strings (`''`) appear where there are no characters between two consecutive delimiters.
-For example, between two consecutive delimiter `ghi123. jkl` (delimiters are `.` and `\s`), there is no character so it will capture the group as empty string (`''`)
+For example, between two consecutive delimiters `ghi123. jkl` (delimiters are `.` and `\s`), there is no character, so it will capture the group as empty string (`''`)

 `pattern2` splits the text on two types of occurrences. `--` (a double hyphen) or `[^0-9a-zA-Z]` which matches any character that is not a number `(0-9)`, not a lowercase letter `(a-z)`, and not an uppercase letter `(A-Z)`.
 Note the special (`^`) symbol which means logical NOT operation.